Todd Snider: 2010s

-Snider cowrote half an album's worth of songs with Memphis vocalist-pianist Jason D. Williams for Williams’ 2010 album Killer Instincts, which Snider produced.
-Some of that material had additional cowriters including Dan Baird and Bobby Bare Jr.

-Will Kimbrough included another of his cowrites with Snider, "It Ain’t Cool," on his 2010 release Wings.
+Snider cowrote half an album of songs with Jason D. Williams, a vocalist and pianist from Memphis for Williams’ 2010 album Killer Instincts, which Snider produced.
+Some of those songs had additional cowriters including Dan Baird and Bobby Bare Jr. Will Kimbrough included another of his cowrites with Snider, "It Ain’t Cool," on his 2010 release Wings.
 Willie Braun's band Reckless Kelly recorded a song he cowrote with Snider, "I Never Liked St. Valentine," which appeared on his 2011 album Good Luck & True Love.

-A pair of Texas music legends, Robert Earl Keen and Pat Green, also have recorded Snider's songs.
+Texas music legends, Robert Earl Keen and Pat Green have recorded Snider's songs.
 Keen covered "Play a Train Song" on his 2011 album Ready For Confetti.
-Green covered "I Am Too," which was written by Snider and Will Kimbrough, on his 2012 release Songs We Wish We'd Written II.Somebody's Comin’ remained a favorite among Christian artists, and gospel legends Bill and Gloria Gaither covered the song on their 2011 record, Alaskan Homecoming.
+Green covered "I Am Too," which was written by Snider and Kimbrough, on his 2012 release Songs We Wish We'd Written II.
+Somebody's Comin’ has been a favorite among Christian artists, and gospel legends Bill and Gloria Gaither covered the song on their 2011 record, Alaskan Homecoming.
 Dash Rip Rock covered the Snider-Shaver cowrite "The Real Deal (as "Real Deal") on 2013's Dash Does Shaver.
 Country legend Loretta Lynn recorded a song she cowrote with Snider, "Everything It Takes," for her 2016 album Full Circle.

-That same year, a song Snider cowrote with singer-songwriter Elizabeth Cook and Dexter Green, "Cutting Diamonds," was released on Cook's Exodus of Venus album.
+In the same year, a song Snider cowrote with singer-songwriter Elizabeth Cook and Dexter Green, "Cutting Diamonds," was released on Cook's Exodus of Venus album.
 Jack Ingram released a pair of songs he wrote with Snider, "Alright Alright Alright" and "Everybody Wants To Be Somebody" (also cowritten with Jon Randall Stewart), on 2019's Ridin’ High...Again.

 2020s

 In 2021, Tom Jones released an eclectic cover of Snider's "Talking Reality Television Blues" on his 2021 album Surrounded By Time.

-In 2022, Corb Lund released a cover of Snider's "Age Like Wine" on his 2022 album "Songs My Friends Wrote".
+In 2022, Corb Lund, a Canadian singer from southern Alberta, released a cover of Snider's "Age Like Wine" on his 2022 album "Songs My Friends Wrote".

+Personal life and death

+Snider and painter Melita Osheowitz, whom he met in rehab in 1997, were married.
+In early 2015, he said in an interview that he had "just got divorced".
+His touring was limited by health conditions including spinal stenosis.

+On November 3, 2025, a post on Snider's Instagram announced the cancellation of remaining tour dates after he had sustained "severe injuries as the victim of a violent fight outside of his hotel."
+He was in Salt Lake City preparing to play the second stop on his "High Lonesome and Then Some" tour.
+Snider told police he was beaten up and robbed at the Commonwealth Room, the venue where he had been scheduled to play later that night.
+A news report said his injuries required him to have staples in his head.
+Salt Lake City police later charged Snider with disorderly conduct, criminal trespass, and threats of violence after he became combative with hospital staff while seeking treatment.

+Snider died from pneumonia in Nashville, on November 14, 2025, at the age of 59.